sb2nov/mac-setup/README.md

 As mentioned earlier, I like to install big packages (like Numpy), or packages I always use (like IPython) globally.
 All the rest I install in a virtualenv.

+### Virtualenvwrapper
+For easier management of different virtual environments for multiple packages.
+Installing Virtualenv Wrapper is possible.
+For installation instructions read the [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/index.html) documents here.
+One thing to mention is that virtualenvwrapper keeps all the virtual environments in `~/.virtualenv` and does not add them to the project directory.

 ## IPython

 [IPython](http://ipython.org/) is an awesome project which provides a much better Python shell than the one you get from running `$ python` in the command-line.
 It has many cool functions (running Unix commands from the Python shell, easy copy & paste, creating Matplotlib charts in-line, etc.) and I'll let you refer to the [documentation](http://ipython.org/ipython-doc/stable/index.html) to discover them.